ukbendavies/secure-dev-workflow/README.md

-# Improving my development workflow and security
+# Improving my development workflow and security as part of defense in depth

 How I set up my development environment to improve development workflow and enhance security posture as part of a defense in depth strategy.